yeehaa123/presentation-moonconf/slides.md

 In the first, I will talk about architecture in general, how its use in software development is significally different from its physical counterpart, and why this matters.

-In the second part, I will go through a some important design patterns and show what they look like as actual buildings
+In the second part, I will explain a few software design patterns and show what they look like as actual buildings

-The last part, focuses on common frontend architecture patterns and anti-patterns.
-And how we implemented a serverless architecture in clojurescript at Offcourse.
+The last part focuses on common frontend architecture patterns and anti-patterns.
+And how we implemented a serverless architecture in Clojurescript at Offcourse.

 -->